Leg and foot swelling during air travel is common and typically harmless. The most likely culprit is inactivity during a flight.

 Foot swelling isn't a serious problem if it lasts only a short time.
 But excessive swelling that persists for several hours after you resume activity may be due to a more serious condition, such as a blood clot in the leg (deep vein thrombosis).
 If you have swelling in only one leg and also have leg pain, seek prompt medical care.

-If you're at increased risk of blood clots — because you recently had major surgery or you take birth control pills, for example — talk with your doctor before flying.
-He or she may recommend wearing compression stockings during your flight.
-In some cases, your doctor may prescribe a blood-thinning medication to be taken before departure.
+If you're at increased risk of blood clots, talk with your health care provider before flying.
+You may be at increased risk of blood clots if you recently had major surgery or you take birth control pills, for example.
+Your provider may recommend wearing compression stockings during your flight.
+In some cases, your provider may prescribe a blood-thinning medication to be taken before departure.

 - Bauer KA, et al. Overview of the causes of venous thrombosis. http://www.uptodate.com/home.
 Accessed Sept.
 7, 2016.